deemount/gobpmnReview/README_en.md

 ***To avoid further headaches, please concentrate on the status of the third version first***

 The first version of my approach also differs from the other versions in that a process can be represented in BPMN as a complete model with a diagram.
 However, this is a very complex concept.
 The following versions do not deal with an additional diagram, but only with the representation of a process in the BPMN format of Camunda 7.
 The current version, in contrast to the (almost) complete data structures in the other versions, is very abbreviated in terms of the elements and their fields.
-I had to do this because a) I want to somehow reproduce the whole thing on Medium.com and b) to get on faster without having to deal with additional “data garbage” (which is none).
+I had to do this because a) I want to somehow reproduce the whole thing on Medium.com and b) to get on faster without having to deal with additional “data garbage” (which is not really garbage at all).

 ### Two more tools